DrPav/site-word-analysis/README.md

 2. A html file containing an interactive chart to explore the data.

-See the [output](https://github.com/DrPav/site-word-analysis/tree/master/example_output) when running the example above
+See the [output](https://github.com/DrPav/site-word-analysis/tree/master/example_output) obtained when running the example above

 ## Future Work